FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 3. Click on the Download button of the wanted build and press "mirror download"

+4. Rename the downloaded file to `server.jar`

+5. Open the dashboard and navigate to The File Manager.

+6. Delete all the content of the File Manager and upload the server.jar file.

+7. start the server.
+{% endtab %}

+{% tab softwareType Sponge  %}
+1. Visit the official Sponge server download page [here](https://spongepowered.org/downloads/).

+2. Choose the wanted sponge project.

+3. Select the desired Minecraft version in the dropdown at the right.

+4. Click on the Download button of the wanted build.

+5. Rename the downloaded file to `server.jar`

-4. Open the dashboard and navigate to The File Manager.
+6. Open the dashboard and navigate to The File Manager.

-5. Delete all the content of the File Manager and upload the server.jar file.
+7. Delete all the content of the File Manager and upload the server.jar file.

-6. start the server.
+8. start the server.
 {% endtab %}

 {% endtabs %}